 Dr Liz Westcott is a registered nurse and currently holds the position of Department Head Nursing.
 Before coming to Oxford Brookes University Liz had a career in neuroscience nursing holding the roles of sister in neurology and then Senior Nurse in neurosurgery.
 During this time Liz also became the first lecturer practitioner for neurology and neurosurgery in Oxford.
 Liz has led many developments in the Faculty of Health and Life Sciences including the introduction of the nursing masters, diplomas and foundation degrees.

-Currently Liz is responsible for adult, children's and mental health nursing, and health and social care foundation degrees.
-Liz is also the executive lead for practice education, and is the Faculty link with CAIPE.
+Currently Liz is responsible for adult, children's and mental health nursing, Return to Practice and health and social care foundation degrees.
+Liz is also the executive lead for practice education and is the Faculty link with CAIPE.